Il Grande Blek: Italy

 The prototype of the character was published in another comic called Il Piccolo Trapper in 1953, inspired by the works of Fenimore Cooper and Zane Grey.
 The blonde giant appeared a year later.
 From 1954 to 1967, 654 strips were published in the Collana Araldo series.
 In its heyday, the strip boasted a weekly circulation of 400,000.
 However, the authors moved on to create Comandante Mark after a financial disagreement with the original publisher in 1965.

 In addition to Italy, Blek was reprinted in other countries such as Greece (as ΜΠΛΕΚ), Turkey (as Teksas, Çelik Blek), France (as Blek le Roc), and former Yugoslavia (as Veliki Blek).
-The Slovenian national minority in Italy was introduced to Blek in Slovene in 1959 (as Silni Tom, meaning Tough Tom); Slovenian translation was changed to Veliki Blek in 1990s.
-In Scandinavia he was called Davy Crockett, although he has nothing to do with the historical figure.
+The Slovenian national minority in Italy was introduced to Blek in Slovene in 1959 (as Silni Tom, meaning Tough Tom); the Slovenian translation was changed to Veliki Blek in the 1990s.
+In Scandinavia, he was called Davy Crockett, although he has nothing to do with the historical figure.